CompuTec/computec-docs/docs/pdc/user-guide/management-board.md

     To have access to the Management Board function, a specific privilege must be assigned to an operating employee.
 You can check how to do that [below](#setting-management-board-privilege).
 :::

-## Setting Management Board privilege
+## Setting Management Board Privilege

 To have access to the Management Board function, a specific privilege must be assigned to an operating employee.
 Click [here](../administrator-guide/setting-up-the-application/overview.md#requirements) to find out more.

-## Management Board main form
+## Management Board Main Form

 Click a specific icon in the main form of PDC to open Management Board.